jie108/dagbagM/README.md

 ## Examples
 ```
-(i) **DAG learning by hill climbing for mixture of continuous and binary nodes: no bootstrap resamples**
+(i) DAG learning by hill climbing for mixture of continuous and binary nodes: no bootstrap resample

 data(example)
 Y.n=example$Y # data matrix